portail-fresh/technical-documentation/docs/BiobankContentEN.md

   - toc
 ---

-# Nature des échantillons dans la biobanque - Nature of samples in the biobanque
+# Nature of samples in the biobanque

 <table>
   <tr BGCOLOR="#00a6e2">